People who have earnings while receiving social security retirement benefits before reaching full retirement age may receive a reduced benefit.

 Earnings Test Regular Rule

 The regular rule for the earnings test applies if you are receiving retirement benefits for the entire year, and you are below full retirement age for the entire year.
 The amount you can earn without a reduction in benefits is adjusted each year for inflation.
-For recent years, the amounts are given in the following table:
+For 2023, the amount is $21,240.
+Amounts for other years are available here.

 If your earnings go over this amount for any year before the year you reach full retirement age, your social security benefit is reduced by one dollar for every two dollars you are over the limit.